How Janusnet can help with CPS 234 compliance

 Twenty years on in November 2018, APRA released a final version of the Prudential Standard CPS 234; designed to ensure APRA-regulated entities have information security requirements in place that provide capabilities to be resilient against information security incidents.
 The transition period commenced 1 July 2019.
-By 1 July 2020, all new contracts being entered into being compliant was 1 July 2020.
+Originally the deadline for all new contracts being entered into being compliant was 1 July 2020.
 In April, APRA announced that owing to COVID-19, APRA will consider requests for a six month extension to this deadline by regulated entities on a case-by-case basis until 1 January 2021.
 Given the potential for increased vulnerability to cyber risks in the current environment, APRA emphasized the need for all regulated entities to remain vigilant in maintaining their information security.

-The key requirements of this Prudential Standard are that an APRA-regulated entity must ensure:
+The key requirements of this Prudential Standard CPS 234 are that an APRA-regulated entity must ensure:

 - Accountability and responsibility the information security-related roles and responsibilities must be clearly defined throughout an organisation's hierarchy - from governing bodies, the Board, senior management to individuals

 - Information security capability must be maintained commensurate with the size and extent of the threats to its information assets, without impacting business as usual

 - Information security controls based on the criticality and sensitivity of their information assets - establishing, maintaining and testing the effectiveness of those controls for the APRA-regulated entities and any third-parties they may deal with